1. PIXCI® Imaging Drivers: Video for Linux Driver (V4L2)

 The PIXCI® V4L2 driver's video setup must be initialized before using the V4L2 API; the video setup is lost after system reboot or re-installation of the PIXCI® device driver.

-The video setup of the PIXCI® V4L2 driver can be initialized via the pixcinit utility program.
-The video setup can be specified by video format name, or via a video setup file previously exported by the XCAP application, such as:
+The PIXCI® V4L2 driver's video setup can also be initialized via the pixcinit utility program.
+The video setup can be specified via a video setup file previously exported by the XCAP application, such as:[1]

 pixcinit -formatfile videosetup.fmt